Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 King Marc’h: The Rider of Darkness

 King Marc’h, or Marc de Cornouaille, is a sinister figure who haunts the Breton night.
 With his horse ears, he was the legendary king of Armorique!
-His palace was located in PortzMarch, near Douarnenez.
+His palace was located at PortzMarch, near Douarnenez.
 King Marc’h was reputed to appear before tragic events, particularly storms at sea.
-The sound of his Morvac’h horse’s hooves eerily echoes on the cliffs, foretelling maritime disasters.
-Breton sailors have long dreaded its appearance, regarding it as a warning of impending dangers.
+The sound of his Morvac’h horse’s hooves echoes eerily on the cliffs, foretelling maritime disasters.
+Breton sailors have long dreaded its appearance, seeing it as a warning of impending dangers.

 King Marc’h and Dahut

-King Marc’h loved to hunt along the Cornouaille cliffs.
+King Marc’h loved to hunt along the cliffs of Cornouaille.
 One day, riding his horse Morvac’h, he saw a white doe on a beach in the distance.
-His love of hunting drove him to shoot an arrow at the immaculate beast.
-But the doe was none other than Dahut, princess of the sunken city of Ys.
-She twirled the arrow, which hit Morvac’h and killed him instantly!
+His love of hunting made him shoot an arrow at the immaculate beast.
+But the doe was none other than Dahut, the princess of Ys, the sunken city.
+She sent the arrow whirling and it hit Morvac’h, killing him instantly!
 King Marc’h rode down the cliff to avenge the death of his beloved horse.
 But Dahut stopped him and said:

--You wanted to kill me, King Marc’h, I could kill you too, but I’m going to punish you more heavily.
-Since you weep so much for Morvac’h, you will wear your horse’s ears and mane from now on… From now on, King Marc’h will remain hidden in his castle behind a black veil so that no one will see the terrible spell!”
+-You wanted to kill me, King Marc’h, I could kill you too, but I’m going to punish you more severely.
+Since you weep so much for Morvac’h, from now on you will wear the ears and mane of your horse… From now on, King Marc’h will remain hidden in his castle behind a black veil so that no one will see the terrible spell!”

 Arthur and the Dragon

 The legend of Arthur and the Dragon is a heroic epic that has survived the centuries.
-According to the story, the brave King Arthur confronted a ferocious dragon that was terrorizing the region.
+According to the story, the brave King Arthur confronted a ferocious dragon that was terrorising the region.
 The epic battle between the ruler and the fearsome creature shook the earth.
-Although Arthur triumphed, some claim that the dragon continues to haunt the coastal caverns, awaiting the day of his revenge.
+Although Arthur triumphed, some claim that the dragon continues to haunt the coastal caverns, awaiting the day of its revenge.

 How did King Saint Efflam save King Arthur?

 Saint Efflam was a king who vowed to become a monk.
-On his wedding night, he left his young wife Enora to come to Armorica, in present-day Brittany.
+On his wedding night, he left his young wife Enora to come to Armorica, in what is now Brittany.

 When Saint Efflam disembarked on the Lieue de Grève, he found King Arthur fighting a monstrous dragon with bright eyes, red snake scales and a fish tail.
-The beast dwelt in a cavern at the foot of the Great Rock, from which emanated an appalling smell of sulfur.
+The beast dwelt in a cave at the foot of the Great Rock, from which emanated an appalling smell of sulphur.
 Arthur had been fighting the dragon for three days without being able to defeat it.

 When King Arthur saw Saint Efflam, he said to him: